 Yeah, I was doing that for a while and just jumping in, I fell in love with it.
 I thought, “I’m doing Twitter for a living!”
 My parents don’t know what that means.
 They want me to be a doctor, of course.

 That’s when I fell in love with social media and then I went to Vibe magazine and got a completely different aspect of the world of social and storytelling and deep diving into analytics and so forth.
+At the time I remember that I was particularly fascinated by product analytics and the way that companies can use marketing data from customers to improve their products and services.
+It really is amazing that data and software can be used in this way.
 But of course, there’s a glass ceiling when it comes to publishing houses, especially in the hip-hop world.
 But I went back to the beauty industry.
 I never fell out of love with social media, it’s mostly just outgrowing companies or looking for new opportunities.
 Then I moved on to corporate America.
 Going into a big giant [corporation] you have to know your voice and know what you stand for.
 That’s kind of where I am now.

 Have you felt or have you found that it’s really hard for corporate America to understand the POV from women of color?
 Or is it that they don’t always care?